How To Go Vegan: Full Guide

 What Is Veganism?A vegan is someone who doesn't eat meat or dairy products.
 However, veganism is not just about food; it is a philosophy.
 The vegan society (n.d.) says this about veganism:

 "Veganism is a philosophy and way of living which seeks to exclude—as far as is possible and practicable—all forms of exploitation of, and cruelty to, animals for food, clothing or any other purpose; and by extension, promotes the development and use of animal-free alternatives for the benefit of animals, humans and the environment.
 In dietary terms it denotes the practice of dispensing with all products derived wholly or partly from animals."A vegan consumes only animal free products whether the produce is food or not.
-This means we don't wear animal products either.
+This means we don't wear animal products either or wash in them for that matter.

 Why Go Vegan?

 There are many reasons for and against veganism including health.
-On the whole if someone eats to a well balanced vegan diet they are likely to be just as healthy as anyone else.
+On the whole if someone eats a well balanced vegan diet they are likely to be just as healthy as anyone else.
 The misconception is that meat eaters are healthy.
 Furthermore, and this is the most important part for me, is the fact that vegans have nothing to do with with the slaughter or exploitation of animals.
+For instance, have you seen "A Cow's Life" from Panorama or "Dominion", an Australian documentary?
+So, the main reasons are animals and health; however, there is a third reason: the environment.

 - High in roughage.